NixOS/nix.dev/source/tutorials/building-and-running-docker-images.rst

 <https://nixos.org/nixpkgs/manual/#sec-pkgs-dockerTools>`_.

 You will also find
-more advanced examples of docker images built with Nix `in the examples file on nixpkgs
+more advanced examples of Docker images built with Nix `in the examples file on nixpkgs
 <https://github.com/NixOS/nixpkgs/blob/master/pkgs/build-support/docker/examples.nix>`_.